 Bert obtained a stagecoach and a horse carousel which was the impetus for beginning a pony riding program across the river.

-In 1965, using fill excavated for the Spadina Expressway, Bert constructed a ski hill on the western edge of the valley.
-The fill was essentially free and created yet another source of revenue – this time during the winter months.
-The program was run as a private “club” due to zoning regulations, but anyone could join.
+In 1965, Bert constructed a ski hill on the western edge of the valley.
+The fill was essentially free, having been excavated for the Spadina Expressway.
+This created another source of revenue – this time during the winter months.
+The program was run as a private “club” in order to get around zoning, but anyone could join.
 A ski lift was built and the operation continued through the 1970’s when the land at the top of the hill was sold for development.
 Bert continued to own several lots at the top of the hill until the late 1990’s.

-in 1967, Bert approached the North York Board of Education with the idea of an Outdoor Education Program at Forest Valley.
+In another effort to earn revenue year-round, Bert approached the North York Board of Education in 1967 with the idea of hosting an Outdoor Education Program at Forest Valley.
+The idea also made considerable sense from his perspective as a teacher.
 The board accepted the idea and entered into an annual leasing agreement that continued until the property was sold to the city.
 The program continues to operate today.
-It is a little known fact that Bert’s initiative actually started the Outdoor Education concept.
+It is a little known fact that Bert’s initiative actually started the Outdoor Education concept as part of the public school curriculum.

 Conflict with Neighbour / Closing Rumours

 Enrolment was strong throughout the 70’s.
 Another brochure was designed featuring a new logo.
-Tennis Camp was launched in association with Wingfields Tennis Club.
+In 1975, a new Tennis Camp program was launched in association with Wingfields Tennis Club.
 The program was later moved to Mayfair Tennis Club.

 Largest privately owned day camp in Canada.
 Enrolment peaked at 960 campers.